Despite what you may have heard, you CAN qualify for low life insurance rates even if you have high blood pressure.

 We have discussed the general life insurance industry guidelines for blood pressure levels as they relate to health classes.
 These health classes dictate the rates you can expect to pay.

-Each company will have their own specific underwriting guidelines as it relates to life insurance approvals and high blood pressure.
+Each company will have its own specific underwriting guidelines as it relates to life insurance approvals and high blood pressure.
 The below chart shows the carriers we have found to be the most favorable for getting approved at lower rates despite your blood pressure levels.

 A few things to note about this chart: